oodesign/sync-with-library/README.md

 Sync with Library is a <b>pay what you want</b> plugin, and it's licensed per device. <br/>
 You can download it from <a href="https://github.com/oodesign/sync-with-library/releases/">GitHub</a>, or using Sketch Runner or Sketchpacks. <br/><br/>

-To get your license, please head up to <a href="http://gum.co/syncwithlibrary">Gumroad</a>.
+To get your pay-what-you-want license, please head up to <a href="http://gum.co/syncwithlibrary">Gumroad</a>.